melvinsh/vagrant-elixir-phoenix/README.md

 Sometimes NPM fails with errors like `npm ERR! enoent ENOENT: no such file or directory, chmod '/vagrant/sample_project/node_modules/escodegen/bin/esgenerate.js'` while running `npm install`.

 What helps is running `npm cache clean && npm install`.

+If you're having trouble with shared folders because of an incorrect version of Guest Additions, install the `vbguest` plugin with `vagrant plugin install vagrant-vbguest`.
+Use `vagrant reload` after.